Find Affordable College Courses

 22 Yearly Graduations

 University of Southern Mississippi is the 6th most popular school in the nation for students seeking a graduate certificate in library science.
-The average in-state tuition for full-time undergraduates is $9,094 per year, while in-state graduate students, on average, pay $9,094 per year.
-For the 2020-2021 academic year, 22 graduate certificates were handed out to library science majors at Southern Miss.
-Around 9% of these students were from an underrepresented racial-ethnic group, and 100% were women.
+Each year, around 14,600 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $9,508 per year, while in-state graduate students, on average, pay $9,508 per year.
+During the most recent year for which we have data, 22 people received their graduate certificate in library science from Southern Miss.
+About 88% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+Data shows that Southern Miss graduates that hold this degree go on to make a median salary of $48,329.

 #7